SamuelMakobe/HealthConnect-Clinic-Experience-Lab-Appointment-Analysis/README.md

 | distance_to_clinic_km |             90 |
 | waiting_time_minutes  |             60 |

-Week 4 identified appointment_outcome as the initial target concept, with No-Show considered the positive class and Attended the negative class.
-Cancelled appointments were treated separately rather than as attendance failures.
+Week 4 established the initial prediction problem, with **No-Show** treated as the positive class and **Attended** as the negative class.
+Cancelled appointments were treated separately.

 ---

-# Week 5 – Data Science development and initial modelling
+# Week 5 – Data preparation, EDA and baseline modelling

-Week 5 moved the project from planning into practical implementation.
+Week 5 moved the project from planning into practical Data Science implementation.

-The main focus was preparing the dataset, investigating patterns in the data, engineering useful features, selecting modelling variables, developing a baseline classification model, and evaluating its initial performance.

----
+The main focus was:

+* Data preparation
+* Data quality assessment
+* Exploratory data analysis
+* Feature engineering
+* Feature selection
+* Train/test splitting
+* Baseline Logistic Regression
+* Model evaluation

-## 1. Data preparation
+## Data preparation

-The original dataset was preserved and was not overwritten.

-A separate processed dataset was created for modelling:
+The original dataset was preserved and a separate processed dataset was created.

-HealthConnect_Processed_Dataset.csv

-### Appointment outcome handling
+### Cancelled appointments

-Cancelled appointments were excluded from the modelling dataset because they represent a different outcome from both attendance and no-show behaviour.
+The 263 cancelled appointments were excluded from the binary attended-versus-no-show modelling task.

-After removing the 263 cancelled appointments:

-Final modelling dataset: 4,737 records
+This resulted in:

+> **4,737 modelling records**

 The target variable was transformed into: